greenelab/ccc/environment/README.md

 This will download 1.6G GB of data.

-The script `scripts/run_docker.sh` automatically reads your settings, mounts the repo and root directories into the Docker container and runs the command you specified.
+The script `scripts/run_docker.sh` automatically reads your settings, mounts the repo and root directories into the Docker container and runs the command you specified within it.

 ## (Internal) Steps to update the conda environment